-As your Construction Manager, TCMG will act as your owner’s representative through the design and construction phases of your building project, to the first time you turn on the light in your new or renovated building.
-TCMG will manage details including working with Architects to keep project costs down, contacting quality Contractors to inform them about the project, working to maintain project schedule, processing contractor pay applications, and expediting Owner occupancy permits through local and state agencies.
+As your Construction Manager, TCMG/CO will act as your owner’s representative all through the design and construction phases of your building project, to the first time you turn on the light in your new or renovated building.
+TCMG/CO will manage details including working with Architects to keep project costs down and selecting quality Contractors.
+We also maintain the project schedule, process contractor pay applications, and expedite Owner occupancy permits through local and state agencies.

 Because we do it better - offering national experience delivered on a much more personal level.
-TCMG partners have worked for some of the nation's largest construction companies and developers, and they utilize this experience on every project.
+TCMG/CO partners have worked for some of the nation’s largest construction companies and developers, and they utilize this experience on every project.